stallman-j/ekonomR/vignettes/basic-plotting.md

 The `here::here()` function is amazing: it cleverly looks for where it thinks your home project folder is, and then defines directories relative to this folder.
 If you've got this code running in an R Project (which you should), then it will set "here" to be that project folder.

+We defined `chosen_country_name` way up at the top, and it's also coming in down here with the `paste0` function, which is also a very useful function.
+This means that if we went up to the top and changed *just* `chosen_country` and `chosen_country_name`, we could run through all this code without changing anything else, and get a plot for Chile or Kenya or the United States.

+*Comprehension Check:* What is `paste0` doing in the above code block?
+Plug `paste0("gcb_territorial_emissions_",chosen_country_name,".png")` into your console and see what gets outputted.

 # Exercises

-For a country which is  *not* China, plot its greenhouse gas *consumption* (not territorial!) emissions over time with the following changes:
+For a country which is  *not* China, plot its greenhouse gas *consumption* (not territorial!) emissions over time with the following changes to your final product.

 - Edit the y axis labels to contain the appropriate units.
 They currently say `Emissions (units here)`.
     -*Hint:* You may want to poke around in the [GCB](https://globalcarbonbudget.org/) page to figure out what the units should be.

-- Turn the legend off by using `legend_position = "none"` in the correct place in your version of the code chunk above.
-It's a little redundant to have a legend if you just plot one thing.
 - Correct the caption to contain the correct data attribution.
 It should be something like "Emissions data from GCB (2023)."
 - Change the title to reflect that you're now plotting emissions from consumption.
-You should also make sure that the country you're listing in the title is the country that you show data for.
+You should also make sure that the country you're listing in the title is the country that you show data for (note that we soft-coded that!).

 - Think about what you see from these trends relative to what you know about the history of the country.